expertcoder06/reacta/README.md

-# Firebase Studio
+# Sanjiwani Health - A unified Digital Healthcare System

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter.

 To get started, take a look at src/app/page.tsx.
+# sanjiwani health
+# sanjiwani
+# sanjiwani
-# reacta
+# sanjiwani